richarddemosouza/LoRaMac-IKS01A2/README.md

 ## EEL7415/7515 - IoT LoRa

 This branch contains the firmware for EEL7415/7515 courses.
 The LoRaWAN stack version is [1.0.3](https://lora-alliance.org/sites/default/files/2018-07/lorawan1.0.3.pdf), which can be obtained in the [LoRa-Mac node](https://github.com/Lora-net/LoRaMac-node/) project.
-The buid system is composed by CMake and the GNU ARM-Toolchain.
+The build system is composed by CMake and GNU ARM-Toolchain.

 #### Folders structure

-The folders structure used in the project is:

-    .
     ├── cmake                   # CMAKE generation files.
         ├── stm32l0.cmake       # File that contains the compilation flags.
     ├── Docs                    # Boards schematics and usefull commands.